Distinguished Scientist-Practitioner Award

 Nominees must meet the following criteria:

-- Sustained involvement in and meaningful contributions to both the science (e.g., published papers and/or professional practice articles that are theoretically relevant, describing novel ways of applying methods used to existing literature) and the practice of systematic sport and/or exercise psychology service delivery;
+- Sustained involvement in and meaningful contributions to both the science (e.g., published papers and/or professional practice articles that are theoretically relevant, describing novel ways of applying methods used to existing literature) and the practice of systematic sport and/or performance psychology service delivery;

 - Demonstrated quality and innovation of holistic performance and/or wellness services that represents an exceptional practitioner-scholar model of professional practice

-- Significant impact on service recipients in any performance domain such a sport, corporate, military, arts and others, that enhances wide public interest in and appreciation for the field of sport and/or exercise psychology
+- Significant impact on service recipients in any performance domain such a sport, corporate, military, arts and others, that enhances wide public interest in and appreciation for the field of sport and/or performance psychology

 - Membership in AASP for 3 consecutive years at the time of the nomination.